 Chief conductor of the Jeune Choeur de Paris, he started a collaboration with the SWR Vokalensemble Stuttgart in 2013 (including a recording of Ravel’s Daphnis et Chloé), and also works regularly with the Chœur de Radio-France and the Choeur Accentus since 2014, for tours, radio performances, recordings, preparations and A Cappella concerts.
 He collaborates with many personalities, such as Sir Simon Rattle, Gustavo Dudamel, Daniele Gatti, Louis Langrée, Stéphane Denève, Daniel Harding, Laurence Equilbey, L. G. Alarcon… He has also conducted the WDR Rundfunkchor in 2016.
 In July 2016, he has prepared both the SWR Vokalensemble Stuttgart and the NDR Chor for Berlioz’s Romeo et Juliette.
 In 2017, he has participate to the opening of the Seine Musical conducting the choir accentus and in 2018, he starts a collaboration with the Croatian Radio Choir.
 Korovitch works for many festivals: the Mozartwoche in Salzburg, Recontres Musicales d’Evian, the Festival de Radio-France in Montpellier or the festival Mozart in New York.

-Bass-baritone Shenyang was born in Tianjin, China, and studied at the Shanghai Conservatory of Music.
-In 2010, he performed the world première of Ye Xiaogang’s Song of Farewell, which was written for him, with the China National Symphony Orchestra.
-In 2012-13, Shenyang played the title role in Mozart’s The Marriage of Figaro at the National Centre for the Performing Arts in Beijing.
-In North America, he has performed Beethoven’s Ninth Symphony with the Toronto Symphony Orchestra and at the Metropolitan Opera House, he played Masetto in Mozart’s Don Giovanni, Garibaldo in Handel’s Rodelinda and Colline in Puccini’s La bohème.
-In 2010, Shenyang won the Montblanc New Voices at the Stars of the White Nights Festival.
+The bass barytone Shenyang was born in Tianjin in China and studied at the Shanghai Conservatory of Music.
+He has played the title role in Mozart’s The Marriage of Figaro at the National Centre for the Performing Arts in Beijing, and at the Metropolitan Opera he played Masetto in Mozart’s Don Giovanni, Garibaldo in Handel’s Rodelinda and Colline in Puccini’s La Bohème.
+He has also performed Beethoven’s Symphony No. 9 with the Toronto Symphony Orchestra.
+In 2010, he premièred Xiaogang Ye’s Song of Farewell, which was written for him, with China’s National Symphony Orchestra.
+The same year, he won the Montblanc New Voices Award at the Stars of the White Nights Festival.